 Dr. Michaela Greiler

 My passion is to understand how software teams build high-quality software in an efficient and effective way.
+I love helping teams unlock their full potential.

 I also run a weekly newsletter that more than 500 people enjoy.
 In this newsletter, I share my thoughts on relevant software engineering topics and help you stay up-to-date.